 Have you thought about the quality of the mat that are you spending so much time on?
 Does your mat get slippery?
 Do your wrists or knees hurt?
 Is hot yoga in your practice?
 Have you thought about starting yoga?
 Are you confused on what mat is the best and why you should buy a Manduka over a Gaiam or Lululemon mat?

 Gaiam makes cheap, thin mats.
 You’re paying for the Lululemon brand name.
-Manduka mats are designed to last.
+But only Manduka mats are designed to last.
 They are still crafted using simple, enduring, natural, and whenever possible, renewable materials and a fine attention to detail just like they were when the company started over 20 years ago.
-Amazon was just a baby – four years old to be exact.

-Your yoga mat should have technical qualities that will protect your joints, your practice and the environment.
-A yoga mat should better the environment and contribute to a greener planet by not ending up in the garbage.
-If you throw your yoga mat in the garbage because it wore out, then you also threw your money in the garbage, and all the time you spent dedicated to your practice.
+A yoga mat should have technical qualities that will protect your joints and contribute to a greener planet by not ending up in the garbage.
+If you throw your yoga mat in the garbage because it wore out then you also threw your money in the garbage.
 I have become one with my mats.
 We have a bond just like the materials it’s made of.

 Manduka makes the best yoga mat